First resident of Olympic Village tests positive for COVID

 Tokyo officials said they could not give an estimate of the number of people in the village as of Saturday.

-New COVID-19 cases on Friday in Tokyo were reported at 1,271.
-They were 822 a week ago, and it marks the 27th straight day that cases were higher than a week previous.
-New cases on Thursday were reported at 1,308, which was the highest in six months.
+New COVID-19 cases on Saturday were reported at 1,410.
+They were 950 one week ago, and it marks the 28th straight day that cases were higher than a week previous.
+It was the highest single day since 1,485 on Jan.
+21.

+IOC President Thomas Bach, as he has done all week in Tokyo, again asked the Japanese to support the Olympics.
+Opinion polls, depending how the question is asked, show 50-80% want the Olympics postponed again or canceled.

+“We are very well aware of the skepticism, obviously that a number of people have here in Japan,” Bach said Saturday in his first large briefing of the Olympics at the main press center in Tokyo.
+“My appeal to the Japanese people is to welcome these athletes.”

 More AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports